john-thomsen/john-thomsen/README.md

 ### Hi there 👋

-I'm an Engineer in the Backend/Platform/Cloud/DevOps space utilizing TS/JS/Node, AWS, Terraform and technologies like that.
+I'm a Software Engineer in the Backend/Platform/Cloud/DevOps space utilizing TS/JS/Node, AWS, Terraform and technologies like that.

 Working as a Backend Engineer in Denver, Colorado. ⛷️